 Swansea Grand Theatre

 This beautiful, late Victorian theatre was built in 1897 and opened by legendary opera diva Adelina Patti who lived in the area.
 Saved from closure in the 1960s, it now stages musicals, plays and ballets and is home to its own theatre company.
 With a 1,014-seater auditorium that’s brimming with period character, an evening at the theatre is a perfect addition to the Swansea ‘must-do’ list.

 Think of Swansea and think of Dylan Thomas.
 Although he spent much of his life a little further into West Wales, he was born in Swansea and lived there until he was 20 – and his poetry-writing career started in Swansea whilst attending the local grammar school.
 This splendid arts and crafts house, which Mr Thomas called home, is a place of literary pilgrimage.

 You cannot visit Swansea and not pop into the market to pick up a packet of salt and vinegar-dressed cockles or Welsh cakes.
 Still vibrant and extremely buzzy with lots of artisanal stalls, Swansea Market is a definite ‘must-see’ on the holiday agenda.

 Swansea and the Gower, a small peninsula renowned for its beaches, have a rich heritage.
 Whether it’s learning about the Welsh-costumed cockle pickers, who supplied markets across the country, or just understanding the place Gower has in history, the Gower Heritage Centre is well worth a visit.

 In 1882, St Helen’s was the venue for the first ever home match of the Welsh Rugby Union national team.
-Since 1921, Glamorgan his played cricket at this ground, and some very famous cricketing moments have been witnessed here.
-Catching a game on a summer’s day is certainly something to put on the ‘to do’ list.
+Since 1921, Glamorgan has played cricket at this ground, and some very famous cricketing moments have been witnessed here.
+Catch a game on a summer’s day.

 Penllergare Valley Woods